Compressive Sensing Theory for Optical Systems Described by a Continuous Model: Interferometry with incoherent sources

 \section{Interferometry with incoherent sources}

-In this last section, we discuss the compressive sensing application to optical interferometry in astronomy which has a similar mathematical structure to that of the inverse scattering \eqref{535''} under the Born approximation (C. Fannjiang 2013).
+In this last section, we discuss the compressive sensing application to optical interferometry in astronomy which has a similar mathematical structure to that of the inverse scattering \eqref{535''} under the Born approximation.

 In astronomy, interferometry often deals with signals emitted from incoherent sources.
 In this section, we present compressive sensing approach to such a problem.
 With the help of the van Cittert-Zernike theorem, the sensing matrix has a structure not unlike what we discuss above.